Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing video games.

 Before heading into the article, you might want to watch the anime.
 You can view it legally for free on Crunchyroll in Japanese with English subtitles, or in the English dub, just pick the English dub if you want it.
-You can also add it to your list on Netflix.
-The sequel Madoka Magica: Rebellion is only available legally on DVD and blu-ray.
+The sequel Madoka Magica: Rebellion is available legally on blu-ray, and digital rental.

 So does that mean Gen, the “Urobutcher” Urobuchi has bad taste because he likes the Star Wars Prequels?
 He patterned his main character Homura Akemi, often called one of the greatest female leads of anime, after Anakin Skywalker/Darth Vader, and specifically Prequel Trilogy Anakin Skywalker/Darth Vader.

 According to a translation of the Madoka Magica: Rebellion pamphlet interview, Gen Urobuchi was influenced by the Prequel Trilogy fall of Darth Vader for where he took his character Homura Akemi in the third movie.
 I'll go into this in a little bit.

 If there’s any scene in particular that you’re looking forward to, please tell us.